 At this point, I was ready to cancel and find another transport company, but I was concerned about losing my deposit.
 It’s been almost a month without my car, and I’m frustrated.
 Am I being scammed, or is this just how the auto transport industry works?

-Types of Auto Transport Scams and How to Avoid Them
+Types of Car Shipping Scams (And How to Spot & Avoid Them)

 Understanding the various types of car transport scams is crucial.
 Here are the most common ones: